wultra/powerauth-webflow/docs/Configuring-Next-Step.md

 The operation configuration can be created using REST API by calling the `POST /operation/config` endpoint.

-## Configuration of Organizations

-At least one organization must be configured.

 ## Configuration of Next Step Applications

 At least one Next Step application must be configured.
 Each application requires following configuration: